 A possible result of a complaint being raised is that disciplinary action against one or more of the PIRC's staff needs to be considered.
 This would arise as a result of a formal investigation.
-The Complaints Handling Procedure is not intended to and must not replace any of the normal disciplinary procedures in place and any manager considering the need for disciplinary action arising out of a complaint should consult with the Head of HR & Corporate Services or if necessary the Director of Operations.
+The Complaints Handling Procedure is not intended to and must not replace any of the normal disciplinary procedures in place and any manager considering the need for disciplinary action arising out of a complaint should consult with the Head of Corporate Services.